 How Often Should You Get Your Dock Dredged?

-Exactly how often you need to get your dock dredged depends on the amount of sediment being deposited in the area.
-Dredging too often will disturb and potentially harm local wildlife, too infrequently and you risk damage to your boat.
+The frequency at which you should have your dock dredged depends on the amount of sediment that accumulates in the area.
+Dredging too frequently can disturb and potentially harm local wildlife, while dredging too infrequently puts your boat at risk of damage.

-Dredging is important maintenance for your boat dock, so don't neglect it.
-Hire a good dredging contractor and work with them to make sure that your dock remains usable, especially at low tide.
+Dredging is a crucial part of maintaining your boat dock, so it should not be neglected.
+Make sure to hire a reputable dredging contractor and work closely with them to ensure that your dock remains functional, especially during low tide.